openstack/oslo.metrics/README.rst

 oslo.messaging and other common abstraction libraries, to get operational metrics.

-This library is under development, stay tuned.
+This library is under development, initial code drop is expected in June, 2020.